gjmcodes/flutter_clean_template/README.md

+# Disclaimer
+Currently this project uses BloC and Provider.
+As work in progress it's intended to implement Internationalization (i18n).

 # Clean Architecture
 The main purpose of this template is to bring my own view and implementation on top of the [Clean Architecture written by Bob Martin](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 The final goal is to have the project working with fully isolated layers, internationalization (**i18ln**), returning validations from the domain back to the UI, and features implemented in a folder structure which will make it easy to turn into modules in the future.